Tiledesk/tiledesk/helm/README.md

 # Open the dashboard

+As default setting the Tiledesk dashboard is esposed under http://console.tiledesk.local/dashboard/ url.

+So create a DNS entry (just for testing modify your /etc/hosts file) like below: console.tiledesk.local -> (A record) -> <YOUR_INGRESS_IP>

-Open the dashboard at /dashboard/ endpoint of the ingress and signin as admin with :
+Open the browser at http://console.tiledesk.local/dashboard/ and signin as admin with :

 * email: admin@tiledesk.com
 * password: adminadmin